kimkh415/713_team_4/README.md

 When ID-PATH completes, you will find a `blast_output.csv` under `ID-PATH_results` with similar transcripts found.

-The first few lines of the demonstration result looks like the following.
+The first few lines of the demonstration result CSV file looks like the following.
 ![output screenshot](https://i.imgur.com/8NklOdO.png)

 For those of you who are looking for a quick method (run in few seconds) to check whether it runs or not (without generating meaningful output), you should use these reads keeping all other parameters the same.